LoukiaSpin/Obtaining-and-Displaying-Absolute-Risks-in-NMA/README.md

 ***

-# Obtaining and displaying absolute risks in the context of multiple comparisons (COPD network)
+# Obtaining and displaying absolute risks in the context of multiple comparisons

 ## Description of the repository